apache/kyuubi/docs/deployment/engine_on_yarn.md

 As a workaround, you can schedule a periodically `kinit` process via `crontab` task on the local machine that hosts Kyuubi server or simply use [Kyuubi Kinit](settings.html#kinit).

-## Deploy Kyuubi Hive Engine on Yarn
+## Deploy Kyuubi Hive Engine on YARN

 ### Requirements